You may wish to read a page on the Roman town first.

 Philippi remained a prosperous town after its direct links with Rome lost importance; pilgrims visited it to see the supposed

+The site was almost in the same state when in 1861 Léon Heuzey undertook the first archaeological excavations (he worked also at Dion).
 In the VIth century the inhabitants of Philippi embarked on the construction of an imposing basilica on the site of the town's palaestra; the size of the planned building clearly exceeded the needs of the town, thus indicating that Philippi attracted many pilgrims.

-Basilica of the Pillars (B): side entrance
+Basilica of the Pillars: side entrance

 There is uncertainty among archaeologists whether the gigantic pillars of the basilica ever supported a dome; in 547 the so-called Justinian plague devastated the countries of the Mediterranean basin and in the early VIIth century an earthquake struck the region of Philippi; these two catastrophic events could have halted the completion of the basilica.

 Having got this new feature (the pulvinus), based absolutely on utility,

 they set to work like true artists to decorate it.
 Preserving